 To many, though, it was your performance as Keith Jennings in The Omen '76 that most will reference, not only for the ardent command you brought to the role, but your character's shocking death.
 Ouch!

-May you now occupy the great stage that is Heaven, and entertain the ethereal, as you've done "time after time" among the mortals of this appreciative earth.
+May you now occupy that great stage called Heaven, and entertain the ethereal, as you've done "time after time" among the mere mortals of this appreciative earth.

 No comments: